 While trying to explain this in the simplest way possible, the main benefit of this digital currency is that only a selected few of the new Bitcoins made will be minted annually though it is foreseen to generate as many coins as possible.

 Confused?
-Check out this video that explains
+Check out this video that explains what is Bitcoin.

 While at CES, there were several companies selling Bitcoin miners (computers that mine Bitcoin).
 This whole thing fascinates me and hoping the husband will take this kind of mining rather than Minecraft in 2014. 🙂